artofcode-info/cucumber-data-generator/README.md

     ${env('test.value.from.property')}

-To generate a random value base on regular expression:
+To generate a random value based on a regular expression:

     ${regEx('[0-9]{5}')}

-Combine multiple functions for example get the value base on property name and concat with a string:
+To combine multiple functions (for example, get the value based on property name and concatenate with a string):

     ${env('test.value.from.property').concat('22')}